piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 The SetStart endpoint is important for reprioritizing the video load.
 Since videos are slow to load, we need to tell the server that the user wants to look at a different portion of the video.

-Users will need the ability to play and pause a video but we can manage these events client side.
+Users will also need the ability to play and pause a video but we can manage these events client side.

 ### 2. What data do we need to store?